riboseinc/jekyll-theme-open-project/CI_OPS.md

    - SSH_PRIVATE_KEY: private key of GitHub user who’s authorized to clone requisite source repositories

-8. Test by making a change and pushing it to master branch.
+8. Test by making a change and pushing it to the main branch.

 ### Troubleshooting